tdwg/rs.tdwg.org/process/process-vocabulary.md

 # 2 Generating necessary CSV files from the hand-generated CSV file

 There are several steps necessary to generate all of the metadata related to term additions or changes.
-A new versions of the term is usually created, then the metadata record for the current term will be created (if the term is new) or modified (if the term is revised).
+A new version of the term is usually created, then the metadata record for the current term will be created (if the term is new) or modified (if the term is revised).
 The new version is then linked to its corresponding current term.

 ![TDWG metadata model](https://raw.githubusercontent.com/tdwg/vocab/master/tdwg-standards-hierarchy-2017-01-23.png)

-Ratification of a term addion or change triggers new versions at all of the higher levels in the TDWG standards hierarchy.
+Ratification of a term addition or change triggers new versions at all of the higher levels in the TDWG standards hierarchy.
 New term versions trigger new term list versions.
 New term list versions trigger new vocabulary versions and new vocabulary versions trigger new standards versions.
 For more information about versioning of TDWG standards, see [Section 2.3 of the TDWG Standards Documentation Specification](http://rs.tdwg.org/sds/doc/specification/).

 ## 2.1 Setup